temozolomide (Oral route)

 Precautions While Using temozolomide

-It is very important that your doctor check your progress at regular visits to make sure that temozolomide is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that temozolomide is working properly.
+Blood tests may be needed to check for unwanted effects.

 Using temozolomide while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.